PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-10 04:39:25
+Last updated: 2024-04-10 04:41:51
-Random Quote: It doesn't matter how much you push the envelope, it'll still be stationery. - Will Livingston
+Random Quote: Lies are necessary, when the truth is too difficult to believe. - Pablo Escobar